nuxt/eslint-plugin-nuxt/docs/rules/no-env-in-hooks.md

 ## Rule Details

-This rule is for preventing using `process.server/process.client` in `mounted/beforeMount` since they're only executed in client side.
+This rule is for preventing using `process.server/process.client` in client only Vue lifecycle hooks since they're only executed in client side.

 Examples of **incorrect** code for this rule: